This post might have affiliate links, please check out my full disclosure policy.

 - Dollop teaspoon-fulls of the cranberry sauce all over the top of the cheesecake batter and use a skewer or knife to make swirls in the batter.

-- Bake for 30 minutes until the edges of the bars are golden and the middle still has a little jiggle in the middle.
-(See notes below on how to ensure no cracks when baking!)
+- Bake for 30 minutes until the edges of the bars are golden and the middle it still slightly jiggly.

 - Turn off the oven, open the door and allow the bars to cool inside.
 Remove and place in the fridge to chill for at least 4 hours or overnight.